De fabrikant van Glasvezeltemperatuursensor, Temperatuurbewakingssysteem, Professioneel OEM/ODM Fabriek, Groothandelaar, Leverancier.op maat.

 ONAN cooling systems rely entirely on natural convection—heated oil rises from windings to the top of the tank, transfers heat through radiators or corrugated tank walls, then descends as cooled oil returns to the bottom.
 This creates distinct temperature stratification with top oil typically 10-18°C hotter than bottom oil under full load.

 Temperature monitoring in ONAN transformers focuses on three critical zones: hoogste olietemperatuur measurement via Pt100 sensors in pockets near the tank cover, onderste olietemperatuur to assess thermal gradient, and ambient temperature for thermal margin calculation.
-Since no cooling equipment requires monitoring, these systems represent the simplest monitoring configuration—ideal for distribution transformers in the 50 kVA aan 2.5 MVA range.
+Since no cooling equipment requires monitoring, these systems represent the simplest monitoring configuration—ideal for distribution transformers in the 50 kVA to 2.5 MVA range.

-10-31.5 MVA 4-6 ventilatoren Top oil ×2, Winding ×2 Facultatief 2-stage control
+10-31.5 MVA 4-6 ventilatoren Top oil ×2, Winding ×2 Optioneel 2-stage control

 31.5-63 MVA 6-10 ventilatoren Top oil ×3, Winding ×4 Aanbevolen 3-stage control